 To achieve a T Level Technical Qualification in Engineering, Manufacturing, Processing and Control (Level 3) a learner must complete all elements of the T Level framework set by the Institute for Apprenticeships and Technical Education (IfATE).
-This includes the technical qualification, English and maths at Level 2 and the industry placement.
+This includes the technical qualification and the industry placement.

-In meeting the above requirements, the learner will be eligible to be awarded an overall qualification grade for the T Level Technical Qualification in Engineering, Manufacturing, Processing and Control (Level 3) The calculation of the qualification grade will be based on performance in the core component and occupational specialism, as set out below.
+In meeting the above requirements, the learner will be eligible to be awarded an overall qualification grade for the T Level Technical Qualification in Engineering, Manufacturing, Processing and Control (Level 3).
+The overall qualification grade will be based on performance in the core component and occupational specialism, as set out below.

-Calculation of the T Level Qualification Grade
+T Level Qualification Grade

-Occupational Specialism grade
+Occupat ional specialism gr ade

-Core Distinction Merit Pass
+Distinction Merit Pass

-component A Distinction Distinction Distinction
+A Distinction Distinction Distinction

-grade А Distinction Distinction Merit
+Core Α Distinction Distinction Merit

-В Distinction Merit Merit
+component grade В Distinction Merit Merit

 С Merit Merit Pass

 D Merit Pass Pass

 Е Pass Pass Pass